 Following the Allied victory in Normandy, Allied troops launched a series of rapid advances into the Low Countries.
 But, as they advanced, their supply lines became dangerously stretched.

 The Allies needed a large port to supply their armies.
 Antwerp was the obvious choice.
 British troops seized the City and Port on September 4th 1944.
-However, a force of Germans holding positions across the Scheldt estuary prevented Allied shipping from reaching the docks.
-Canadian soldiers are given the task of clearing the Nazis' from their stronghold.
+However, a German force holding positions across the Scheldt estuary prevented Allied shipping from reaching the docks.
+Canadian soldiers were given the task of clearing the Nazis' from their stronghold.

 The Allies and Nazi Germany fought the Battle of the Scheldt to control the strategic waterways between Antwerp and Rotterdam.
 The battle, which sealed Germany's fate during the Second World War, is regarded as one of the most crucial in the conflict.
 It was a vital phase in the liberation of Europe.
 However, it has received very little attention over the years.
 ‘The Forgotten Battle' aims to shine a light on this critical engagement.